AymanProjects/flutter-flavorz/README.md

 Here, we put 2 in front of 'env', that means we want to run the environment with id equals to 2.
 In our case, inside 'env_config', we defined 'Mock' environment with id equals to 2.

 When we run the app, we will be running inside the mock invironment.

+## NOTES:

+* This project uses 'yaml' pachage, and I already included it in the pubspec.yaml file.